PawelK2012/Budget-web-client/README.md

  <code>cd budget  </code>

 <h3>#Install Dependencies</h3>
-We have preconfigured npm to automatically run bower so we can simply do:
+We have preconfigured npm to automatically run npm and bower so we can simply do:

  <code> npm install </code>

+and then

+<code> bower install </code>

 <h3>#Run the Application</h3>